 Maybe you’re considering hiring a new employee to take over your internet marketing.
 But not only does the hiring processes prohibit you from carrying out your daily activities in a timely fashion, it can be quite costly.
 Can your business afford all the expenses that accompany a new hire?
-After taking time out of your schedule to create a job description and carry out countless interviews, training, payroll hassles, and health benefits are just some financial burdens your business gets hit with once you hire a new employee.
+After taking time out of your schedule to create a job description and carry out countless interviews, pre-employment tests, training, payroll hassles, and health benefits are just some financial burdens your business gets hit with once you hire a new employee.

 Is a decline in your product or service quality or the cost of onboarding an unnecessary employee really worth burning your bottom line?
 Hiring an internet marketing company can help you escape the struggles of profit plummeting and open your schedule so you and your team are able to focus on the needs of your clients instead of behind-the-scenes tech whatnots.